 If working from home or an alternative location is not possible, employers and employees should first look to their employment agreements and can also agree in good faith what paid or unpaid leave can be used.

-Employers cannot make employees take annual leave where they are not able to come to work because of the changes to alert levels this week.
+Employers cannot make employees take annual leave where they are not able to come to work because of the changes to alert levels.
 Employers can only make an employee take annual leave if they can’t reach agreement with their employee about when annual leave will be taken, and they give the employee at least 14 days' notice.

 Employers cannot make employees take sick leave where they are not able to come to work because of the changes to alert levels.
 Sick leave can only be requested by employees when they are sick, or to care for dependents who are sick.